 How to Configure Directly Connected Static Route

 The routing table for Router1 is shown in the third part of the figure below.
-When someone sends a packet 192.168.10.0/24 network, Router1 looks for a match in the routing table and finds that it can forward the packet out of its Fast Ethernet 0/0 interface.
+When someone sends a packet to the 192.168.10.0/24 network, Router1 looks for a match in the routing table and finds that it can forward the packet out of its Fast Ethernet 0/0 interface.
+The process required no further lookups.
+So, now you can compare the routing table using an IP address of the next-hop and the routing table using an exit interface of the router.

-Directly Connected Static Route
+Diagram illustrates Directly Connected Static Route configuration

 The routing table entry indicates “directly connected”, but the administrative distance of the static route is still 1.
 Only a directly connected interface can have an administrative distance of 0.